cinchapi/concourse/README.md

 * [Storage Model](http://concoursedb.com/guide/storage-model/)

 ## Contributing
 Read the [contributing guidelines](CONTRIBUTING.md) to learn how to get involved in the community.
-We value and welcome constructive contributions from anyone regardless of skill level :)
+We value and welcome constructive contributions from anyone, regardless of skill level :)

 ##### Mailing Lists